-- Persons with insomnia often find that they can sleep well anywhere else but in their own bedroom.
+- Persons with insomnia often find they can sleep well anywhere except in their bedroom.

-- Persons with this type of insomnia tend to be more tense and dissatisfied compared to good sleepers.
+- Persons with this type of insomnia tend to be more tense and dissatisfied than good sleepers.
 Emotionally, they are typically repressors (suppress their feelings), denying problems.

 - Insomnia is long-standing, typically beginning in early childhood.

-- Persons with idiopathic insomnia often complain of difficulties with attention or concentration or hyperactivity.
+- Persons with idiopathic insomnia often complain of attention, concentration, or hyperactivity difficulties.

 - Emotionally, persons with childhood-onset insomnia are often repressors, denying and minimizing emotional problems.

-- Individuals often show atypical reactions, such as hypersensitivity or insensitivity, to medications.
+- Individuals often show atypical reactions to medications, such as hypersensitivity or insensitivity.

-- Insomnia tends to persist over the entire life span and can be aggravated by stress or tension.
+- Insomnia persists throughout life and can be aggravated by stress or tension.

-Sleep state misperception: Persons complain of insomnia subjectively, while sleep duration and quality are completely normal.
+Persons complain of insomnia subjectively, while sleep duration and quality are regular.
 They typically do not display daytime sleepiness or other signs of poor-quality sleep.
 These people may be described as having “sleep hypochondriasis.”
-They may subsequently develop anxiety and depression
+People with hypochondria worry about their health, even when nothing is seriously wrong.
+They may subsequently develop anxiety and depression.

-Depending on your situation, the diagnosis of insomnia and the search for its cause may include:
+Effective pharmacologic and behavioral interventions to treat insomnia rely on accurate neurobehavioral and neurobiological information.
+Depending on your situation, the diagnosis of insomnia and the search for its cause may include the following:

-- Physical exam.
-If the cause of insomnia is unknown, your doctor may do a physical exam to look for signs of medical problems that may be related to insomnia.
-Occasionally, a blood test may be done to check for thyroid problems or other conditions that may be associated with poor sleep.
+- Physical Exam.
+If the cause of insomnia is unknown, your doctor may do a physical exam to look for signs of medical problems related to insomnia.
+Occasionally, a blood test may be done to check for thyroid problems or other conditions associated with poor sleep.

-- Sleep study.
+- Sleep Study.
 If the cause of your insomnia isn’t clear, or you have signs of another sleep disorder, such as sleep apnea or restless legs syndrome, you may need to spend a night at a sleep center.
-Tests are done to monitor and record a variety of body activities while you sleep, including brain waves, breathing, heartbeat, eye movements and body movements.
+Tests are done to monitor and record various body activities while you sleep, including brain waves, breathing, heartbeat, eye movements, and body movements.

-- Women are more likely than men to develop insomnia.
+- Sex: Women are more likely to have insomnia than men.